 Your New Wood Floors: What’s Next?

-You are considering or have chosen to have Artistic Floors by Design apply Loba Impact Oil.
-Loba Impact Oil is a two-component, commercial grade penetrating oil, which means that it cures at the molecular level without forming a film like polyurethane that shows indentations easier in the finish (usually from dog claw marks).
-Loba Impact Oil is based on 100% natural vegetable oils and contains no solvents, water, or waxes.
+You are considering or have chosen to have Artistic Floors by Design apply Commercial-Grade Penetrating Oil, which means that your floor’s finish cures at the molecular level without forming a film like polyurethane that shows indentations easier in the finish (usually from dog claw marks).
+The penetrating oil we offer is based on 100% natural vegetable oils and contains no solvents, water, or waxes.
 It fortifies and protects from within, conditioning and protecting the floor’s wood fibers.
-It has a natural satin appearance, anti-slip properties (lower likelihood for dogs to stick claws out as they run), and is easier to repair than film-forming polyurethane.
+It has a natural low sheen and anti-slip properties (lower likelihood for dogs to stick claws out as they run), and is easier to repair than film-forming polyurethane.

 Regardless of your finish type, we do not recommend any rubber-backed rugs because the oils in the rubbers can cause the finish curing process to slow or stop, even reversing the curing process.
 Slip stoppers can be used and please call or text Joni for more info: 720-988-3663.